PCNN-Projects/Metadata-format/README.md

 ## 💡 Notes

-- A number of variables and FAIR ontology mappings are currently under internal and external review.
-These elements will be gradually refined and expanded in subsequent releases, based on expert input and consortium-wide feedback.
-- Future updates will include the addition of new instruments such as **Beighton Score** and **FUNCAP-27**, as well as expanded support for structured metadata.
+- Although the metadata template is complete, some minor changes can be made to better document specific metadata.

 ---

 ##  Contact

-For questions, feedback, or collaboration opportunities, please reach out to the PCNN codebook team:
+For questions, feedback, or collaboration opportunities, please reach out to:

-**Dr. Hajar Hasannejadasl**
-Clinical Data Scientist
+**Dana Rouland**
+Junior Researcher
+Dept. of Primary anc Community Care
-Maastricht University Medical Center (MUMC+)
+Radboud University Medical Center (RadboudUMC)
-📧 hajar.hasannejadasl@mumc.nl
-📧 hajar.hasannejad@gmail.com

-**Shuxin Zhang**
-PhD Candidate & FAIR Data Steward
- Amsterdam UMC
-📧 s.x.zhang@amsterdamumc.nl

-**Dr. B.M.
-Boxma-de Klerk**
-Assistant Professor, Department of Clinical Epidemiology
-Leiden University Medical Center, Leiden, The Netherlands
-📧 b.m.boxma-de_klerk@lumc.nl
+📧 dana.rouland@radboudumc.nl

 ---